Marshall Keeble: Early career

 Marshall Keeble began preaching in 1897 with the support and encouragement of his father-in-law, S. W. Womack and other preachers.
 Though he and his wife, Minnie, ran several businesses, he put secular work behind him in 1914 in order to become a dedicated preacher.

 In 1918, he helped, for the first of what would be many times, start a congregation of African-American members of the Church of Christ.
-When he tried to secure a meeting place to preach in Oak Grove, Tennessee, near Henderson, he was unable to get cooperation from Baptist and Methodist congregations in the area.
+When he tried to secure a meeting place to preach in Oak Grove, Tennessee, near Henderson, he was unable to cooperate with Baptist and Methodist congregations in the area.
 N.B.
-Hardeman, the president and namesake of Freed-Hardeman College (now Freed-Hardemen University), helped him find space at a nearby school so that the group could assemble.
+Hardeman, the president and namesake of Freed-Hardeman College (now Freed-Hardeman University), helped him find space at a nearby school so that the group could assemble.
 The meeting resulted in 84 baptisms, and Hardeman would go on to be a supporter of Keeble’s work for decades, using his influence to encourage people to attend Keeble’s meetings and worship services.

-About 1920, Keeble met and became a lifelong friend of A. M. Burton, founder of the Life and Casualty Insurance Company of Tennessee, who provided funding for his preaching and travels.
+Around 1920, Keeble met and became a lifelong friend of A. M. Burton, founder of the Life and Casualty Insurance Company of Tennessee, who provided funding for his preaching and travels.
 This consistent help certainly furthered Keeble's gospel efforts.
 Yet despite many of his white brethren donating money, time, and resources to see Keeble succeed, they also did not challenge the segregation of congregations.
 For his part, Keeble maintained an air of humility and gratitude that covered any bitterness he may have felt about preaching in the Jim Crow South.
 He refrained almost entirely from speaking publicly on matters of racial inequality and thus ensured he didn’t lose the support he needed from white brethren to get the message out to the African-American population.
 Even so, he faced racially charged threats and assaults throughout his career.

 Keeble was known both for his great wit and for his willingness to preach the gospel with unapologetic fervor.
 An avid and skilled debater, he reasoned out his positions on such issues as foot-washing, baptism, the Holy Spirit, and miracles at debates that took him to Alabama, Oklahoma, Colorado, and Florida.
 Eventually, his evangelistic efforts took him to nearly every state in the country.